 - Conducted investigations of Procurement Integrity Act violations for major defense contractor on expedited time frame that included collection of emails, phone logs, and text messages.
 Our team assisted with developing remedial measures, conducted focused training, and provided assessments of relevant actors for purposes of determining disciplinary action.

 - Conducted numerous internal investigations as surrogate in-house counsel for major government contractor and assisted with establishing process and protocols for the conduct of internal investigations.

-FCA and Procurement Fraud:
+False Claims Act and Procurement Fraud:

 - Persuaded the government not to intervene against three contractors in industry-wide qui tam suits alleging improper allocation and disclosure of alliance benefits by technology vendors and affiliated resellers and systems integrators.